Serre's Tensor Construction and Moduli of Abelian Schemes: Application to Moduli Spaces of Abelian Schemes.

-Since $\Lie_\Phi$ may be identified with the image of the map (\ref{J}), it is torsion-free, hence projective as an $\OL$-module.
-Then the above sequence splits, as a sequence of $\OL$-modules.
+Since $\Lie_\Phi$ may be identified with the image of the map (\ref{J}), it is a projective $\OL$-module.
+Then the above sequence splits as $\OL$-modules.
 In particular $J_\Phi$ is a direct $\OL$-module summand of $\OK\otimes \OL$.